resurrexi/data-ghost/README.md

 # Data Ghost

 ## Introduction
 The **Data Ghost** Theme is a minimalistic theme built for the Ghost blogging platform.
 This theme is ideal for data scientists who want to blog about their data journey.
-One of the benefits of using this theme is that it makes tables responsive.
+One of the benefits of using this theme is that it makes tables responsive, parses CSV files with [PapaParse](http://papaparse.com/), and embeds charts using [HighCharts](http://www.highcharts.com/).

-This theme supports code highlighting and tagging.
+This theme supports code highlighting, tagging, and LaTEX.

 ### Updates
 - v1.0.0 (2017-03-12)